How to Get Sweat Stains Out of Hats

 Tenth Street, a California-based hat company, says check your hat’s care label to find out if it can be cleaned with water.
 If your hat doesn’t have a label, a hat with a loose weave probably won’t be as strong as a fine weave.

-- Wipe away sweat stains with a cloth damped with water and a little dish soap.
+- Wipe away sweat stains with a cloth like a microfiber cloth, damped with water and a little dish soap.

 - If the stain persists, use a soft-bristled brush and a mixture of 1/4-cup hydrogen peroxide and 1/4-cup warm water.
 Dip your brush in the solution and scrub the stain.

 - Use a clean towel, moistened with water, to wipe the area.
 Let it dry, out of direct sunlight.

 Removing Sweat Stains from a Felt Hat

 Olivier Le Queinec/Shutterstock

 For felt, try this method from Fashionable Hats.